Mathnerd314/stroscot/docs/Commentary/Syntax.rst

 * fewer '='  numbers spaces '==' '<' '>' 'if' 'for' 'while'
 * higher number of '+' '*' '%' '/' '-'

-They constructed several models using these factors, mainly a Bayesian classifier, all of which predicted average readability scores better than the human raters.
+They constructed several models using these factors, mainly a Bayesian classifier, all of which predicted average readability scores better than the original human raters.
 But the model is not public.

 Proportional fonts
 ------------------